bveyseloglu/Single-and-Multi-Cycle-MIPS-CPU-Design/README.md

 # Primitive-MIPS-CPU-Design
 A very simple single cycle and multi cycle MIPS CPU design written in VHDL.
-The design explained detailedly.
+The design detailedly explained.

 These are my laboratory work from Computer Architecture course.